Rita Verdonk: 2006 bid for VVD leadership

-On 4 April 2006, Verdonk announced her ambition to become political leader and to succeed Jozias van Aartsen as the lijsttrekker of the VVD for the coming elections, at the time expected to be held 2006.
+On 4 April 2006, Verdonk announced her ambition to become political leader and to succeed Jozias van Aartsen as the lead candidate of the VVD for the coming elections, at the time expected to be held 2006.
 Her direct competitors in the leadership election were staatssecretaris of Education Mark Rutte and MP Jelleke Veenendaal.
 Although her political views on subjects other than immigration and integration had mostly been unclear, she was a likely candidate.
 Shortly after announcing she would be candidate, a poll for the RTL 4 News estimated that 56% of the people preferred Verdonk as the leader of the VVD.
 Verdonk was advised by Kay van de Linde, who had been part of anti-immigration politician Pim Fortuyn's 2002 election campaign, which was cut short by his assassination on 6 May of that year.
 Verdonk's opponents said that several of her statements and policies seemed to exploit xenophobic emotions in the country.
 On an official visit to Morocco, when visiting a poor neighbourhood, she remarked, "I do not understand why these Moroccans come to the Netherlands.
 There is so much work to do here".

 On 31 May 2006, Verdonk lost to Mark Rutte in the 2006 VVD leadership election, gaining 46% of the vote, less than the majority required.